cryquack/Milestone1_Group76/Software Design Document.md

 ### 1.2 System capabilities/overview

-- System Functionality: What will the system do?
+System Functionality: What will the system do?
+- This system will provide a wide range dataset of various nutritional content in-depth, supporting dietry, health, medical and research implementations.

+Features and Functionalities:
+- Food search: Users search for foods by name.
+This will provide them with the nutritional information;
-- Features and Functionalities: Describe the key features and functionalities of the system.
+- Nutrition breakdown: Displays pie charts and bar graphs showing the breakdown of different nutrients contained in the food searched
+- Nutrition range filter: Enable users to select one of nutrition and input minimum and maximum values, and the tool will display a list of foods that fall within those ranges
+- Nutrition level filter: Enable users to filter foods by nutritional content levels-low, mid, and high-including fat, protein, carbohydrates, sugar, sodium and nutritional density.
+The three levels are defined as follows:
+       - Low: Less than 33% of the highest value.
+       - Mid: Between 33% and 66% of the highest value.
+       - High: Greater than 66% of the highest value.
+-

 ### 1.3	Benefit Analysis